Tenant Satisfaction Measures – What Shared Owner residents told us

 Listens and acts

-In response Listen and Act group was set up in July 2023 for colleagues to come together regularly to review feedback we get from residents including that from tenant satisfaction measures.
+We set up our Listen and Act group in July 2023 for colleagues to come together regularly to review feedback we get from residents including that from tenant satisfaction measures.
 Each quarter colleagues look into a topic to discuss ways that we can make improvements, for example, we recently looked at how we could increase resident satisfaction around communal spaces.

 Some of the actions we are taking to ensure residents feel safe and comfortable in their homes and surrounding community include: